Annapurna Interactive: 2024–present: Mass resignations, Remedy Entertainment partnership, and game releases

 In March 2024, the company's staff were informed that Masi's role was considered unnecessary and that Gary would be the head of Annapurna Interactive despite him also leaving the company.
 Some staff resigned as a result but later returned along with Masi and Gary to discuss a spin-off of the company that would be able to sign deals independent of Annapurna in addition to overseeing existing Annapurna Interactive projects.

 In August 2024, Annapurna Pictures signed a partnership deal with Remedy Entertainment to co-finance the development of Control 2 along with getting the television and film rights to Control and Alan Wake.
 The deal was negotiated by Sanchez, after leaving Epic Games, who was rehired to lead a new division for AAA and AA games at Annapurna Pictures, while Annapurna Interactive would remain focused on indie games.
 At the end of August, Annapurna Interactive’s 25-person staff resigned in a joint resignation letter with two weeks notice after spin-off discussions were stalled then ended.
 Further attempts to reengage Ellison on the spin-off did not receive interest.

 Sanchez met with developers on several projects afterward who were frustrated with the situation and stated that Annapurna would fulfill its contractual obligations through backfilling roles and working with outside agencies.
-Some developers with projects under Annapurna Interactive, including Davey Wreden and C418, and Beethoven & Dinosaur stated their forthcoming or planned games were not affected.
+Some developers with projects under Annapurna Interactive, including Davey Wreden and C418, and Beethoven & Dinosaur stated its forthcoming or planned games were not affected.
 Annapurna announced that development of Silent Hill: Townfall and Blade Runner 2033: Labyrinth would continue.

 In January 2025, Leanne Loombe joined Annapurna Interactive as executive vice president and head of games.
 Annapurna released Wanderstop in March 2025, developed by Ivy Road and composed by C418.
 In April 2025, Lushfoil Photography Sim and first person shooter Skin Deep were released by Annapurna.
 To a T, with development led by Keita Takahashi was released in May.
 The adventure-racing title Wheel World was released during summer 2025.